stanfordnmbl/osim-rl/README.md

 # Your reward is
 print("Total reward %f" % total_reward)
 ```
 There are many ways to construct the function `my_controller(observation)`.
 We will show how to do it with a DDPG (Deep Deterministic Policy Gradients) algorithm, using `keras-rl`.
-If you already have experience with training reinforcement learning models, you can skip the next chapter and go to [evaluation](#evaluation)
+If you already have experience with training reinforcement learning models, you can skip the next chapter and go to [evaluation](#evaluation).

 ## Training in keras-rl